jjaburke91/flowerShopping/README.md

 ## Build

-The project was built in an environment using Bower, NPM, Grunt and Node JS.
+The project was built in an environment using Bower, NPM, Grunt, LESS and Node JS.

 With these installed, run: